simon-ritchie/apysc/docs_src/source/array.md

   - Initial array value.
 - `variable_name_suffix`: str, default ''
   - A JavaScript variable name suffix string.
 This setting is sometimes useful for JavaScript's debugging.
+- `skip_init_substitution_expression_appending`: bool, default False
+  - A boolean indicates whether to skip an initial substitution expression or not.
+This class uses this option internally.

 <hr>